What is taught?

 In instances where a student has a known physical, emotional or behavioral limitation that may be a barrier to their participation in class, Coach Sally encourages an evaluation session that will allow her an opportunity to assess the student, establish a rapport with him or her, and establish a plan with the parents for the swim education.
 If a child with a limitation is signed up for a group class, knowing about the limitation in advance helps Coach Sally structure the lesson and engage the student in a manner that will, hopefully, accommodate their situation and promote learning.
 Please see Fees/Payments for information about the charge for the Evaluation Session.

-Regarding anxiety about being in the water, it isn't unusual for children to have mild anxiety when learning to swim; but, extreme anxiety can be a significant barrier, particulary in a group class setting.
-Previous negative experiences with water can create high anxiety for children and sometimes set the stage for emotional outbursts that aren't easily managed in a group class environment and can fuel angst for all children in the class.
+Regarding anxiety about being in the water, it isn’t unusual for children to have mild anxiety when learning to swim; but, extreme anxiety can be a significant barrier, particularly in a group class setting.
+Previous negative experiences with water can create high anxiety for children and sometimes set the stage for emotional outbursts that aren’t easily managed in a group class environment and can fuel angst for all children in the class.

 Coach Sally feels strongly that patience and a gradual, but firm, introduction to the swim lesson is important to prevent high anxiety from transitioning to stark fear.
 She will never force a fearful or distressed child into the water to participate.
 She may ask the child to sit outside of the pool to watch and finds that not focusing on the child helps them regain composure.
-There may be times, also, when she asks the parent to step out of the child's eyesight to help them calm down.
+There may be times, also, when she asks the parent to step out of the child’s eyesight to help them calm down.
 Often, as the child observes others having success in the water, they become more receptive and more willing to participate.
 It may take 2-3 lessons for a fearful child to become comfortable enough to begin to participate.
 As the child becomes more receptive, Coach Sally will engage him accordingly.
 Coach Sally does not typically advise a parent to withdraw a child from class for non-participation, particulary early in the week.
-If pulled out of classes early, the child may never get the opportunity to make that transition to receptiveness and participation and may promote a longer-term fear and resistance to learning to swim.
+If pulled out of classes early, the child may never get the opportunity to make that transition to receptiveness and participation and this may promote a longer-term fear and resistance to learning to swim.